dyhazard/Phase2.1MultStateModPackage/README.md

 ```

 # Submit Results

-1. In the interim, please send results to hazard@imbi.uni-freiburg.de
+1. Either post on Slack channel or send results to hazard@imbi.uni-freiburg.de